 Fire alarm monitoring is clearly an essential part of your overall fire safety plan, but many other components must come together to provide comprehensive protection.
 With State Systems Inc as your fire protection partner, you can ensure maximum safety and peace of mind.
 We can serve as your fire alarm monitoring station, fire extinguisher trainer, code compliance expert, repair technician, and more.

-To set up fire alarm monitoring or ask about our other fire protection services, please contact us at 866-308-5701 today.
-We serve businesses in Tennessee, Arkansas, and Mississippi.
+To set up fire alarm monitoring or ask about our other fire protection services, please contact us at 901-531-6550 today.
+We serve businesses in Tennessee, Arkansas, Mississippi, and Alabama.

 State Systems has proven to be a consistently dependable partner in completing their assigned portion of the project on-time and in budget.Cole H. Dennis Read More